alexandrainst/node-red-contrib-json-multi-schema/README.md

 ### Example of schema resolution from command line
-The JSON input messages must each be on one single line, and wrapped into a Node-RED structure `{"payload":...}`
+The JSON input messages must each be on one single line, and wrapped into a Node-RED structure `{"payload":...}` See the `jq` examples at the bottom on how to automatise the wrapping.

 ```sh
 echo '{"payload":{"id":"vehicle:WasteManagement:1","type":"Vehicle","vehicleType":"lorry","category":["municipalServices"],"location":{"type":"Point","coordinates":[40.62785133667262,-3.164485591715449]},"name":"C Recogida 1","speed":50,"cargoWeight":314,"serviceStatus":"onRoute","serviceProvided":["garbageCollection","wasteContainerCleaning"],"areaServed":"Centro","refVehicleModel":"vehiclemodel:econic","vehiclePlateIdentifier":"3456ABC"}}' | \